Enhanced Bilevel Optimization via Bregman Distance: Related Works

-For example, \citep{hong2020two} presented a two-timescale stochastic algorithm framework for nonconvex stochastic bilevel optimization applied in reinforcement learning.
-Subsequently, some accelerated bilevel approximation methods have been proposed.
-Specifically, \citep{ji2021bilevel} proposed faster bilevel optimization methods based on approximeta implicit differentiation (AID) and iterative differentiation (ITD), respectively.
-Moreover, \citep{chen2021single,khanduri2021near,guo2021randomized,yang2021provably} proposed some accelerated bilevel methods for the stochastic bilevel problems by using variance-reduced techniques.
-More recently, \cite{huang2021biadam} have proposed a class of efficient adaptive bilevel methods for nonconvex-strongly-convex bilevel optimization problems.
-At the same time, the lower bound of bilevel optimization methods has been studied in \citep{ji2021lower} for these nonconvex-strongly-convex bilevel optimization problems.
-In addition, \cite{liu2021value,liu2021towards} proposed a class of value-function-based and gradient-based bilevel methods for nonconvex bilevel optimization problems and studied asymptotic convergence properties of these methods. \cite{okuno2021lp} studied a class of special nonconvex nonsmooth bilevel optimization methods for selecting the best hyperparameter value for the nonsmooth $\ell_p$ regularizer with $0<p\leq 1$.
+In parallel, \cite{hong2020two} introduced a two-timescale stochastic algorithm framework for nonconvex stochastic bilevel optimization in reinforcement learning.
+Multiple accelerated bilevel approximation methods were developed later.
+Specifically, \cite{ji2021bilevel} proposed faster bilevel optimization methods based on the approximated implicit differentiation (AID) and iterative differentiation (ITD), respectively. \cite{chen2021single,khanduri2021near,guo2021randomized,yang2021provably} presented several accelerated bilevel methods for the stochastic bilevel problems using variance-reduced techniques.
+More recently, \cite{huang2021biadam} proposed a class of efficient adaptive methods for nonconvex-strongly-convex bilevel optimization problems.
+At the same time, the lower bound of bilevel optimization methods has been studied in \cite{ji2021lower} for these nonconvex-strongly-convex bilevel optimization problems.
+In addition, \cite{liu2020generic, li2020improved,liu2021value,liu2021towards} designed a class of value-function-based and gradient-based bilevel methods for nonconvex bilevel optimization problems and studied asymptotic convergence properties of these methods. \cite{okuno2021lp} analyzed a class of special nonconvex nonsmooth bilevel optimization methods for selecting the best hyperparameter value for the nonsmooth $\ell_p$ regularization with $0<p\leq 1$.

-\subsection{Bregman distance-based methods}
+\subsection{Bregman Distance-Based Methods}